 What kinds of consulting/coaching projects will be undertaken?

-1. Information and Referral—Provide sample documents, resources in the community for do-it-yourself projects, IRS requirements, potential fiscal sponsors.
+1. Information and Referral—Provide sample documents, resources in the community for do-it-yourself projects, IRS requirements, and potential fiscal sponsors.

-2. Review and Comment—Upon request, consultant reviews and provides comments on governance documents such as bylaw revisions, committee charters, job descriptions for board members and volunteer leaders, personnel policies/employee handbooks, DEI statements, and code of conduct.
+2. Review and Comment—Upon request, the consultant reviews and provides comments on governance documents such as bylaw revisions, committee charters, job descriptions for board members and volunteer leaders, personnel policies/employee handbooks, DEI statements, and code of conduct.

-4. Leadership Basics—Consultant may work with board/staff to do self-assessment followed by interactive work that may include board or staff retreats, plans to diversify the board, and develop a succession plan.
+4. Leadership Basics—Consultant may work with board/staff to do self-assessment followed by interactive work that may include board or staff retreats, plans to diversify the board and develop a succession plan.

-5. Coaching—Consultant provides guidance to CEO/ED, Board Chair and board leadership, focusing on newly appointed and those in transition.
+5. Coaching—Consultant provides guidance to CEO/ED, Board Chair, and board leadership, focusing on newly appointed and those in transition.

 6. Transformational Projects—Consultant engages with leaders desiring capacity building to help their organizations advance to the next phase of growth; providing counsel to organizations interested in organizational restructuring; and guiding organizations in need of a vision/mission.